(3rd LD) S. Korea's new COVID-19 cases more than double in week to near 40,000 | Yonhap News Agency

 The BA.5 is known to be more contagious and better able to escape immunity compared with earlier versions.

-Adding to woes is that South Korea confirmed its first case of a new highly-mutated omicron variant, BA.2.75, Thursday.
+Adding to woes is that South Korea has detected its first suspected case of a new highly-mutated omicron variant, BA.2.75, and the health authorities are analyzing the case while carrying out contact tracing.

-A man in his 60s residing in the western city of Incheon was found to have been infected with the subvariant, and contact tracing is now under way, the KDCA said, adding he has not traveled overseas recently.

 BA.2.75, dubbed "Centaurus," was first sequenced in India in May, and the cases have been found in around 10 nations, including the United States, Australia, Germany and India.